ibm-cloud-docs/cloud-object-storage/basics/archive.md

 Cloud IAM users must have the `Writer` role to add a lifecycle policy to the bucket.

-Classic Infrastructure Users must have Owner Permissions on the container and be able to create buckets in the storage account in order to add a lifecycle policy to the bucket.
+Classic Infrastructure Users must have Owner Permissions and be able to create buckets in the storage account to add a lifecycle policy to the bucket.

 This operation does not make use of additional operation specific query parameters.